Federal Reserve Bank of Minneapolis

 The life of a Minneapolis Fed bank examiner in early decades was mostly spent on the road.
 In the Ninth District, there was a lot of distance to cover on primitive roads.
 In 1922, five examiners traveled 45,521 miles in the course of 152 examinations.
 One examiner said the job was probably best for young and single people.

-Over the years, reserve banks have seen their supervision responsibilities grow, including enforcement of consumer protection laws, approval of mergers and acquisitions, and examination of holding companies, which far outnumber state member banks.
-For example, as of 2021, there are 47 state member banks and 431 holding companies in the Ninth District.
+Over the years, Reserve Banks have seen their supervision responsibilities grow, including enforcement of consumer protection laws, approval of mergers and acquisitions, and examination of holding companies, which far outnumber state member banks.
+For example, as of 2021, there were 47 state member banks and 431 holding companies in the Ninth District.
 To supervise them, the Minneapolis Fed employs 90 bank examiners, a quarter of them specializing in consumer affairs.

 Compared to their predecessors, Minneapolis Fed bank examiners of today are on the road less thanks to modern telecommunications technology.
-In fact, during the COVID-19 pandemic, which is ongoing as of 2021, bank examinations are performed “100 percent off-site.”
+In fact, during the COVID-19 pandemic, which is ongoing as of early 2022, bank examinations are performed "100 percent off-site."

 Technology and the delivery of financial services